-Plantar Fasciitis and heel spur is a frequent injury among people who practice running and triathlon.
+Plantar Fasciitis and the calcaneal spur is a common injury among people who practice running and triathlon.

-Thanks to the collaboration agreement with the David Serra Physiotherapy Clinic, through the “TRI-FISIO” section with the website www.triatlonnoticias.com we will be answering these questions that are coming to us.
+Thanks to the collaboration agreement with the Clinic of David Serra Physiotherapy, through the section "TRI-FISIO" with the web www.triatlonnoticias.com we will answer these questions that come to us in the newsroom.

-Do you have any questions, concerns or injuries and want to see a specialist?
-Write to us at: email@example.com
+Do you have any question, doubt or injury and want to consult a specialist?
+Write to us: firstname.lastname@example.org

-How can plantar fasciitis and heel spur be treated?
+How can a plantar fasciitis and calcaneal spur be treated?

 First of all we must bear in mind that it is advisable to place a boost in the footwear or in the insoles to unload the muscles of the twins and the soleus.
 You also have to decrease the days of running training and try to go cycling or swimming to replace the race on foot and maintain the physical shape.

 To treat fascitis and calcaneal spur there are several systems, but really effective is deep hyperthermia (Indiba Activ or Tecarterapia) or shock waves.

 It is important to massage the sole of the foot, calves and hamstrings, trying to stretch this muscle at the end of any training session.